-As soon as feasible, the UGLG shall notify the owner in writing of the UGLG's interest in acquiring the real property and the basic protections provided to the owner by law and this part.
+As soon as feasible, the UGLG/buyer shall notify the owner in writing of the UGLG's/buyer's interest in acquiring the real property and the basic protections provided to the owner by law and this part.

-For agencies with eminent domain authority, this notice should include the following:
+When the buyer is an agency/entity with eminent domain authority, then this notice should include the following:

 - A property value amount based on the current fair market value (FMV) determination.
 The sale price may be negotiated, but the owner must be informed of the current FMV.
-Provide the source/basis of the FMV determination. - A clause that states the UGLG possesses eminent domain authority; however, in the event the owner is not interested in selling their property, or if the owner cannot reach an amicable purchase agreement, the UGLG will NOT pursue its acquisition under eminent domain. - A clause stating that the property is not a necessary part of the proposed project.

-- A clause stating that the property is not part of an intended, planned or designated project area where substantially all of the property within the area is to be acquired. - Notification that owner occupants who move as a result of a voluntary acquisition are NOT eligible for relocation assistance. - A contact name, title, address, email address and telephone number for a person who can answer questions. - Providing the applicable publications listed in #4 Brochures below may be provided with this initial notice to the property owner or provided separately.
+Provide the source/basis of the FMV determination. - A clause that states the UGLG possesses eminent domain authority; however, in the event the owner is not interested in selling their property, or if the owner cannot reach an amicable purchase agreement, the UGLG will NOT pursue its acquisition under eminent domain. - A clause stating that the property is not a necessary part of the proposed project. - A clause stating that the property is not part of an intended, planned or designated project area where substantially all of the property within the area is to be acquired. - Notification that owner occupants who move as a result of a voluntary acquisition are NOT eligible for relocation assistance. - A contact name, title, address, email address and telephone number for a person who can answer questions. - Providing the applicable publications listed in #4 Brochures below may be provided with this initial informational notice to the property owner or provided separately.

-Refer to the Notice of Intent for Voluntary Acquisition template (Attachment 5-B) for guidance on the required language for this type of notice.
+Refer to the Informational Notice to Owner for Voluntary Acquisition template (Attachment 5-B) for guidance on the required language for this type of notice.

-For agencies without eminent domain authority, this notice should include the following:
+When the buyer is an agency/entity without eminent domain authority, then this notice should include the following:

 - An property value amount based on the current FMV determination.
 The sale price may be negotiated, but the owner must be informed of the current FMV.
-Provide the source/basis of the FMV determination. - A clause that states the agency does not have eminent domain authority and in the event that an amicable purchase agreement cannot be reached, the agency will not pursue the acquisition. - Notification that owner occupants who move as a result of a voluntary acquisition are NOT eligible for relocation assistance. - A contact name, title, address, email address and telephone number for a person who can answer questions. - Providing the applicable publications listed in #4 Brochures below may be provided with this initial notice to the property owner or provided separately.
+Provide the source/basis of the FMV determination. - A clause that states the agency does not have eminent domain authority and in the event that an amicable purchase agreement cannot be reached, the agency will not pursue the acquisition. - Notification that owner occupants who move as a result of a voluntary acquisition are NOT eligible for relocation assistance.

+- A contact name, title, address, email address and telephone number for a person who can answer questions. - Providing the applicable publications listed in #4 Brochures below may be provided with this initial informational notice to the property owner or provided separately.